LaurenceG13/RT/README.md

 # RT
 4th project of [42 School](https://www.42.fr) Computer Graphics Branch.

-This project is realized by a group of 4 students.
+This project was completed by a team of 4 students.

 ## Description